["learn"]

 Refreshing Mint Julep Cocktails served in copper cups

 Get into the spirit of the roaring 20s with the Mint Julep—a Kentucky Derby favourite.
-This summery all-American cocktail used to be a breakfast beverage in the 17th century, and gained popularity through the Great Gatsby and its modern heroin Daisy.
+This summery all-American cocktail used to be a breakfast beverage in the 17th century and gained popularity through the Great Gatsby and its modern heroine Daisy.
 It’s easy and delicious, featuring bourbon, mint leaves, and simple syrup over crushed ice.
 Perfect for summer entertaining.

 2. Bloody Mary